Skip to Content

 For long-term storage beyond Redis, enable persistence for specific channels:

-Persistence stores messages in a durable backend (SQLite by default), surviving server restarts.
+Persistence stores messages in a durable backend (SQLite by default, with support for Postgres), surviving server restarts.

 Client: subscribe